simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Added a missing use-statement that would cause a 'class not found' exception.
 * Restore the possibility to set `trusted.url.domains` to null
+* Fix typo that caused the metadata file-upload to be hidden (#2271)

 `adfs`